-The Grand Californian rooms were all recently refurbished in 2017-2018.
-In my opinion, the refurbishment is a major upgrade.
+The Grand Californian rooms all had a major refurbishment in 2017-2018.
+In my opinion, the refurbishment was a major upgrade.
 The rooms are bright, and the layout works well for the modern traveler, with plenty of charging ports and space under the bed to store suitcases.
 Disney theming is subtle, with Chip ‘N’ Dale tastefully displayed in the wooden wall over the beds.

-Take a video tour with me of a room at the Grand Californian, filmed November 2018:
+Take a video tour with me of a king bed room at the Grand Californian, filmed in early 2023:

 There is a bit more variability in the rooms at the Disneyland Hotel because the hotel has three towers that were built at different times.
-In fact, I’ve never had the same room layout twice!
+In fact, can’t say I’ve ever had the same room layout twice!
 All rooms and several common areas of the hotel got a minor refresh in 2021.
 This update includes new bedding and carpet in the rooms as well as new wallpaper in the bathrooms.